yellowstonegames/SquidSquad/README.md

  - squidcore
    - Needed by all other modules, this provides core functionality used everywhere else, like utilities for handling Strings, conversions between numbers and text, dice and probability tables, and compression for Strings and byte arrays.
 It also importantly contains the code to describe colors, even if it can't display them.
+All color code in SquidSquad is available in a default format, which uses the Oklab color space to blend smoothly, and also in the RGB format, which generally makes more sense to programmers because we use RGB colors so much.
+A game typically will choose one of these to use internally, and will use RGB colors when rendering.
+Some classes here aren't directly used by SquidSquad much, like `UniqueIdentifier`, but make sense to use in game code (in the case of `UniqueIdentifier`, it can replace `UUID` on Google Web Toolkit targets, where UUID isn't available).
      - Much of the functionality that was in squidcore has been moved to the external `digital` library.
  - squidgrid
-   - Needed by many of the other modules, this provides tools for handling 2D positions on grids, such as the vital `Coord` and `Region` classes, but also `FOV` (Field of Vision), `BresenhamLine` and `OrthoLine` (for line of sight), `Radiance` and `LightingManager` (for light sources), and `LineTools` (for getting box drawing characters to represent walls, which can be useful in graphical games as well as text-based ones).
-These are all grouped into one place in `VisionFramework`, which does a lot of the work that would otherwise be repeated in different codebases. `squidgrid` also provides the `Noise` class, which is a large and highly-configurable way of producing continuous noise, such as Perlin noise, plus many single-purpose noise classes that implement `INoise`.
-On top of this, there are `Coord`-based collections, such as `CoordObjectMap`, based on the `jdkgdxds` collections but specialized for Coord keys.
+   - Needed by many of the other modules, this provides tools for handling 2D positions on grids, such as the vital `Coord` and `Region` classes (for 2D points and regions on a 2D grid), but also `FOV` (Field Of View), `BresenhamLine` and `OrthoLine` (for line of sight), `Radiance`, `LightSource`, and `LightingManager` (for handling lighting), and `LineTools` (for getting box drawing characters to represent walls, which can be useful in graphical games as well as text-based ones by looking up a sprite to draw for a given char).
+These are all grouped into one place in `VisionFramework`, which does a lot of the work that would otherwise be repeated in different codebases. `squidgrid` also provides the `Noise` class, which is a large and highly-configurable way of producing continuous noise, such as Perlin noise, plus many single-purpose noise classes that also implement `INoise`.
+You can use a `NoiseWrapper` to handle octaves, frequency, etc. for any `INoise`.
+On top of this, there are `Coord`-based collections, such as `CoordObjectMap`, based on the `jdkgdxds` collections but specialized for Coord keys. `Region` can also be considered a `Coord`-based collection.
      - This module depends on [crux](https://github.com/tommyettinger/crux), allowing other libraries to share the same point interfaces.
+       - There are implementations of all the crux interfaces here, such as `Point2Float` and `Point4Int` that are mutable and meant to act like the mutable points in libGDX, such as `Vector2`. `Coord` is an immutable version of `Point2` from Crux, with a resizable pool of all `Coord`s that are likely to be used.
  - squidtext
    - This only uses `squidcore`, and has various tools for procedurally-generating text.
-This text could be readable, as `Thesaurus` produces, or could be complete gibberish, as `Language` produces. `Translator` offers a middle ground, for text that seems to be unintelligible but can be translated in bits and pieces back to English. `Messaging` allows conjugating present-tense text to use singular and/or plural pronouns, and is as correct as its input is at the conjugation quality. `MarkovText` allows mixing text from a large original source to make gibberish that sounds somewhat like the original.
+This text could be readable, as `Thesaurus` produces, or could be complete gibberish, as `Language` produces. `Translator` offers a middle ground, for text that seems to be unintelligible but can be translated in bits and pieces back to English. `Messaging` allows conjugating present-tense text to use singular and/or plural pronouns, and is as correct as its input is at the conjugation quality. `MarkovText` allows mixing text from a large original source to make gibberish that sounds somewhat like the original. `NameGenerator` and `StringDistance` work together to try to generate names that are reasonably like an input corpus, like common names in the USA or Norse mythology.
  - squidsmooth
    - This depends on `squidcore` and `squidgrid`.
 It provides smooth interpolation for various kinds of `Glider`s, all managed by a `Director` that can be paused, resumed, stopped, and restarted.
 Example `Glider`s are `VectorGlider`,